 Mixcraft, on the other hand, ticks all the necessary Garageband for Windows criteria, namely:

 - most importantly, like Garageband it is simple to use so you'll be up and running much faster

-- it is inexpensive (retails for around $80)
+- it is inexpensive (retails for under $80)

 - it has a visually intuitive and professional-looking interface

 - it comes with a custom library holding over 3000 built-in beats and loops

 - it allows you to record multiple MIDI and audio tracks simultaneously

 One of the best things about Mixcraft is that you can download a free trial of the software to test it out thoroughly until you're satisfied that it meets your music recording needs.
 I think it's the sign of a quality product that Acoustica allows you to test drive Mixcraft before you buy.
 It's a safe and smart way to confirm for yourself whether or not Mixcraft really is the Garageband for Windows alternative you've been looking for.